How Captain America Symbolizes PTSD

 Where I believe the heart of Captain America's resonance during this period lies is in the metaphor of the iceberg.
 PTSD is a bit like time-travel: your nervous system feels like you're still in the past and continues to produce reactions to past events as if they're currently happening.
 What better term for this phenomenon is there than "being frozen in the past"?
 Captain America's efforts to acclimate to the present-day are like continual efforts to thaw from the iceberg -- he hasn't fully melted yet, but he's always trying to.
-His nightmares, his grief, his love for Sharon, and his loneliness are all patches of ice that have not yet softened to water.
+His nightmares, his grief, his gravitation towards Sharon, and his loneliness are all patches of ice that have not yet softened to water.
 And even mundane things like Steve's unfamiliarity with modern technology speak metaphorically to his inability to ground himself fully in the present.
-Every instance of distance being placed between Steve Rogers and his modern setting elicit thoughts of trauma trapping victims in the past and keeping them away from the current moment.
+Every instance of distance being placed between Steve Rogers and his modern setting elicits thoughts of trauma trapping victims in the past and keeping them away from the current moment.
 The iceberg is a great symbol for this.

 I feel that this simple way of viewing the character and viewing the iceberg helps Captain America cohere into a better symbol of someone fighting post-traumatic stress.
 When dealing with PTSD it can often feel like you're trying to melt your own iceberg; and having a character undergo the same difficulties while still doing his best to be a hero is inspiring.
-You can also take the metaphor of the iceberg more broadly and more simply: moving forward in any capacity requires unfreezing yourself from your past state.
+You can also take the metaphor of the iceberg more broadly and more simply: moving forward in life in any capacity requires unfreezing yourself from your past state.

 Comments